deepavadakan/ALIENS-R-REAL-Javascript/README.md

     * country
     * shape

-3. Dropdowns are automatically filled with data from the data for user to select.
+3. Dropdowns are automatically filled with data for user to select.

 4. Added a clear input button to clear all input entries and refresh the page.